aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/using-cli-to-run-a-local-testnet.md

 }
 ```

-From now on you should add `--profile local` to the commands to run them on the local testnet.
+Henceforth, you should add `--profile local` to the commands to run them on the local testnet.

 ## Creating and funding accounts